 This biome is limited to the coastal provinces of Kwa-Zulu Natal, the Western Cape and the Eastern Cape.
 This ecosystem sustains several populations of bird species, such as:

 - Knysna warbler

-The savannah biome is the largest biome in South Africa.
+The Savannah biome is the largest in South Africa.
 It is easily identifiable as a grassy landscape with widely spaced trees.
 This biome is incredibly important to raptor species in South Africa.
 Bird species typically found within this biome include:

 - Lilac-breasted roller

 - Secretary bird

 - Lappet-faced vulture

 This biome is represented in several provinces within South Africa and has a particularly large diversity of fauna and flora.
 In terms of flora, the ecosystem is dominated by, as the name implies, vast grasslands.
 Birds found in this region include:

 - Red-winged francolin

 - Blue crane (South Africa’s national bird)